scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 During the last year or so, this has been especially challenging.
 For a mix of reasons -- global, local, and personal -- it has not been the easiest time for a few of us.
 Alongside the beautiful progress in libraries, tooling, and community building, many of us had to slow down and focus on life challenges.

 Our processes need to be loose enough and stable enough.
 It is a delicate balance.
-We need to decouple dependencies across projects, recognize bottlenecks and readapt.
-We need to communicate frequently, and use our [everyday communication](/docs/community/contact/) as a form of lightweight knowledge management.
+While we often collaborate tightly, we should avoid depending on each other's tasks.
+We need to decouple dependencies across project timelines, recognize bottlenecks and readapt.
+We need to communicate frequently, and use our [everyday communication](/docs/community/contact/) as a form of light touch knowledge management.
 We need to support each other and help each other find comfort.

 Of all the above, let us repeat the importance of communication.
 Let us keep chatting frequently so we can be together in those fluctuations.